komsit37/sublime-q/README.md

 ![](./resources/charts.png)

 ### Output
-There are 3 output modes to show results from q statement:
+There are 3 output modes to show results from q queries:
 * `Cmd + Enter` output panel - I mostly use this
 * `Cmd + Shift + Enter` inline phantom - Use this when you need some reference data
 * `Cmd + e` overlay popup - I don't use this so much

 ![](./resources/output.png)

-Extra: shortcut `Shift + F2` let you browse table variable at cursor - by utilizing `.h.jx`
+Extra: shortcut `Shift + F2` lets you browse the table variable at cursor (utilizing `.h.jx`)

 ![](./resources/browse_phantom.png)

-### Custom Routine
+### Custom Routines
-Define your own custom routine.
-Shortcut `Cmd + alt + r` will bring up custom routine option.
+Define your own custom routines.
+Shortcut `Cmd + alt + r` will bring up custom routine options.
 For example:

 ```json
   "routines": [